yoshiiinuma/sync-ad-to-everbridge/README.md

 6 - Copy the config file into the EverbrideTest Folder

+7 - Execute the Generate_Requirements.sh

-7 - From your EverbridgeHttp folder, enter in these commands
+8 - From your EverbridgeHttp folder, enter in these commands

 ```bash
 az login
 az group create --name <myResourceGroup> --location westus